sunjeevs/AWS-Projects/Serverless-Reminder-Application/Stages/Stage 3 - Implement and Configure State Machine.md

 In this stage of the demo you need to create an IAM role which the state machine will use to interact with other AWS services.

-Refer to the CFN template give, create the stack
+Refer to the CFN template given (statemachinerole.yaml), create the stack

 Wait for the Stack to move into the `CREATE_COMPLETE` state before moving into the next